Develop success from failures. Discouragement and failure are two of the surest stepping stones to success.

 Typically, adults with ADHD are unaware that they have this disorder — they often just feel that it’s impossible to get organized, to stick to a job, to keep an appointment.
 The everyday tasks of getting up, getting dressed and ready for the day’s work, getting to work on time, and being productive on the job can be major challenges for the ADHD adult.

-Diagnosing an adult with ADHD is not easy.
+Diagnosing Adult ADHD is not easy.
 Many times, when a child is diagnosed with the disorder, a parent will recognize that he or she has many of the same symptoms the child has and, for the first time, will begin to understand some of the traits that have given him or her trouble for years — distractibility, impulsivity, and restlessness.
 Other adults will seek professional help for depression or anxiety and will find out that the root cause of some of their emotional problems is ADHD.

 The accuracy of the diagnosis of adult ADHD is of utmost importance and should be made by a clinician with expertise in the area of attentional dysfunction.
 For an accurate diagnosis, a history of the client’s childhood behavior, together with an interview with his life partner, a parent, close friend, or other close associate, will be needed.
 A physical examination and psychological tests may also be given.
 Co-morbidity with other conditions may exist such as specific learning disabilities, anxiety, or mood disorders.